AQ Assured by AsureQuality, New Zealand's Government-owned food assurance company.

 Theland UHT Whole Milk (4.0g protein) Prisma are laboratory tested for safety throughout the production process at independent and accredited laboratories.

 Testing is undertaken at each step from raw milk collection, during processing, and again upon completion of the final product.

 This testing regime also ensures final products meet the nutritional descriptions on their label.

-Samples are also tested for harmful bacteria or other contaminants, including antibiotics.
+Samples are also tested for harmful bacteria or other contaminants.

 New Zealand has Acts and Regulations in place to ensure all dairy products produced are safe for consumers and that manufacturers use fair and sustainable practices.
 All dairy products must comply with the Animal Products Act, 1999 and all milk suppliers must meet the New Zealand Animal Welfare standards.